a-chacon/a-chacon.github.io/_posts/en/2023-07-08-docker-compose-postgresql-pgadmin.md

 layout: post
 title: "docker-compose.yml for raise up PostgreSQL and pgAdmin."
 categories: [Docker, pgAdmin, PostgreSQL]
 excerpt: PostgreSQL and pgAdmin is a common stack to use when developing a web project.
-In this article, we will see how to easily and quickly deploy these two tools with docker compose.
+In this article, we will see how to easily and quickly deploy these two tools using docker compose.
 image: /assets/images/postgresql.jpg
 lang: en
 time: 5 min